ricardobna/docs/Tutorials/gettingstarted/Step11.rst

 Scrollable List
 ---------------

--  It's possible to create our own components, so, for example, it's possible to use a Scrollable Container
+-  It is possible to create our own components, so, for example, it is possible to use a Scrollable Container
 -  The full implementation of the class is available at `Widget Demo <https://github.com/MicroEJ/Demo-Widget/tree/master/com.microej.demo.widget/src/main/java/com/microej/demo/widget/scrollablelist/widget>`__
 -  The usage is pretty simple